 - and injustice can be avoided only by the promises enforcement.

 Generally, under contract law, it is required that a person should receive consideration for making a promise or agreement.
-For instance, a valuable asset traded between two parties to a contract at the time of a promise or agreement is one example of a legal consideration.
+For instance, a valuable asset traded between two parties to a contract at the time of a promise or agreement is one example of legal consideration.
 In order for a contract to be legally binding, it must include some sort of consideration, such as a monetary exchange or a pledge to refrain from taking certain actions.
 However, in order to promote justice or fairness, a court may enforce a promise even if no consideration was given, as long as the promise was fairly relied on and the promisee suffered a loss as a result of that reliance.

 Case Law Example

 The doctrine of promissory estoppel has its roots in the famous 1898 Nebraska case called Ricketts versus Scothorn.
-The facts of the case are as follows:

 - The plaintiff in the Ricketts case, Katie Scothorn received a written promise from her grandfather, John C Ricketts that he would pay her, “On-demand $2,000 to be at six percent per annum”.